revgrid/revgrid/etc/revgrid.api.md

     canvasDiv: HTMLDivElement;
     // (undocumented)
     readonly canvasEx: CanvasEx;
-    // Warning: (ae-forgotten-export) The symbol "CellEditor" needs to be exported by the entry point public-api.d.ts
+    // Warning: (ae-forgotten-export) The symbol "CellEditor_2" needs to be exported by the entry point public-api.d.ts
-    cellEditor: CellEditor | undefined;
+    cellEditor: CellEditor_2 | undefined;
     // Warning: (ae-forgotten-export) The symbol "CellEditorFactory" needs to be exported by the entry point public-api.d.ts
     //
     // (undocumented)